Planck 2015 results. XIII. Cosmological parameters: Comparison of the base model with other astrophysical data sets

 \subsubsection{The \Planck\ lensing likelihood}

-Lensing results from the full-mission \planck\ data are discussed in~\citet{planck2014-a17}.
-With approximately twice the amount of temperature data, and the inclusion of polarization, the noise levels on the reconstructed $\phi$ are a factor of about 2 better than in~\citet{planck2013-p12}.
+Lensing results from the full-mission \planck\ data are discussed in~\citet{planck2014-a17}.\footnote{In that paper we are careful to highlight the 4-point function origin of the lensing power spectrum reconstruction by using the index $L$; however, in this paper we use the notation $\ell$.} With approximately twice the amount of temperature data, and the inclusion of polarization, the noise levels on the reconstructed $\phi$ are a factor of about 2 better than in~\citet{planck2013-p12}.
 The broad-band amplitude of $C_\ell^{\phi\phi}$ is now measured to better than $2.5\,\%$ accuracy, the most significant measurement of CMB lensing to date.
 Moreover, lensing $B$-modes are detected at $10\,\sigma$, both through a correlation analysis with the CIB and via the $TTEB$ 4-point function.
 Many of the results in this paper make use of the \planck\ measurements of $C_\ell^{\phi\phi}$.
-In particular, they provide an alternative route to estimate the optical depth (as already discussed in Sect.~\ref{subsec:tau}), and to constrain tightly spatial curvature (Sect.~\ref{subsubsec:curv}).
+In particular, they provide an alternative route to estimate the optical depth (as already discussed in Sect.~\ref{subsec:tau}), and to tightly constrain spatial curvature (Sect.~\ref{subsubsec:curv}).